 Welcome to the Wellness Center!

-Please call (845) 341-4870 and leave a voicemail, or email us at firstname.lastname@example.org.
-A member of our staff will return your query within 24-72 business hours.
+Please Live Chat with us, or you prefer you can Ask a Nurse a question, leave a voicemail at (845) 341-4870, or email us at firstname.lastname@example.org - a member of our staff will return your query within 24-72 business hours.

 MANY OF THE WELLNESS CENTER SERVICES ARE STILL AVAILABLE REMOTELY.
 PLEASE USE THE MENU BELOW TO FIND OUT MORE: